dgerabagi/aiascent-dev/flattened_repo.md

 ### **S**

 *   **Signal-to-Noise Ratio:** A measure of the quality of the context provided to an AI.
 "Signal" is the precise, relevant information needed for a task, while "Noise" is any irrelevant, redundant, or distracting information.
 The goal of data curation is to maximize this ratio.
-*   **Source of Truth:** A canonical document, artifact, or collection of data that is treated as the definitive, authoritative reference for a project or task.
-A well-curated Source of Truth is essential for preventing AI hallucinations and ensuring consistent, high-quality outputs.
+*   **Source of Truth:** A canonical document, artifact, or repository that is designated as the single, authoritative source of information for a project.
+In the V2V workflow, the curated and version-controlled project repository serves as the Source of Truth to ensure consistency for both human and AI collaborators.

 ### **T**